gherking/gherking/README.md

 ### `save`

-Saves the given AST ast feature file to the given path.
+Saves the given AST as a feature file to the given path.

 **Params:**

- * `{string|PathGenerator} pathToFile` - the path of the feature file where the AST needs to be saved, or a funtion what can generate the path from the ast and the index
+ * `{string|PathGenerator} pathToFile` - the path of the feature file where the AST needs to be saved, or a function that can generate the path from the AST and the index
  * `{Document|Document[]} ast` - the AST needs to be saved to the file
  * `{FormatterOptions} [options]` - configuration of formatting, see [FormatterConfig](https://github.com/gherking/gherkin-formatter)

 ### `process`

-Applies the given pre-compilers to the given AST.
+Applies the given precompilers to the given AST.

 **Params:**